joeljpresent/rust-book-fr/FRENCH/src/ch07-02-defining-modules-to-control-scope-and-privacy.md

 ## Defining Modules to Control Scope and Privacy
 -->

-## Définir des modules pour gérer la portée et la protection
+## Définir des modules pour gérer la portée et la visibilité

 <!--
 In this section, we’ll talk about modules and other parts of the module system,